 During an Alaskan cruise, many cruise ships call in Canada at the picturesque city of Victoria, British Columbia.
 While you may not technically be in Alaska, you will still encounter amazing landscapes, rich culture and history, and plenty of wildlife to keep the excitement afloat.
-If you are looking for things to do while docked in this capital city, then be sure to check out our list of the top things to do in Victoria, British Columbia on a cruise.
+If you are looking for excursions while docked in this capital city, then be sure to check out our list of the top things to do in Victoria, British Columbia on a cruise.

 Take a Scenic City Tour